-If any of the following events occur then the notes will enter the normal redemption.
+If any of the following events occur then the notes enter the normal redemption.

-- Scheduled end of revolving period; - A purchase shortfall has occurred (performing balance less than 90% of outstanding balance); - The delinquency ratio is higher than 4.5%; - On any payment date after applying the available interest amounts, the amount in the reserve fund is less than the required amount; - A seller event of default has occurred which is not cured within the applicable cure period; - A servicer termination event; and - On any calculation date, the class C principal deficiency ledger (PDL) is to remain in debit for the second consecutive payment date.
+- Scheduled end of revolving period; - A purchase shortfall has occurred (performing balance less than 90% of outstanding balance); - The delinquency ratio is higher than 4%; - On any payment date after applying the available interest amounts, the amount in the reserve fund is less than the required amount; - A seller event of default has occurred which is not cured within the applicable cure period; - · A servicer termination event; and - On any calculation date, the class C principal deficiency ledger (PDL) is to remain in debit for the second consecutive payment date.

-The last revolving period termination event means that the notes could enter the normal redemption period with a non-zero debit on the PDL.
+The final revolving period termination event means that the notes could enter the normal redemption period with a non-zero debit on the PDL.
 We have considered this in our cash flow modeling.

-The legal final maturity of the notes is Oct.
-25, 2041.
-The management company has the option to sell back the receivables to the seller if (i) the outstanding principal on the underlying loans is lower than 10% of the original amount; (ii) all the notes are held by the same party, and that party requests the compartment's liquidation; or (iii) the liquidation of the compartment is in the interest of the units and note holders.
+The legal final maturity of the notes is May 18, 2043.
+The management company can exercise an option to repay or clean up the entire outstanding principal under the notes.
+This can apply if the outstanding principal on the underlying loans is lower than 10% of the original amount, or if all the notes are held by the same party, and that party requests the compartment's liquidation.